Commencement Frequently Asked Questions

 Each school will conduct individual commissioning activities prior to Commencement.

 The main parking area will be in the lot south of the Communication building on Centerville Turnpike (Lot L on the campus map).
 Guests are asked to enter the campus from the Centerville Turnpike entrance, where they will be directed to available parking areas.
 Shuttle buses will be available to transport guests from these sites to the shuttle stop closest to the Library Plaza.
-Persons with disabilities displaying a Handicapped license plate or hangtag may park in the Robertson Hall (RH) lot.
+Persons with disabilities displaying a Handicapped license plate or hangtag may park in the Communication North or Divinity lots.
 The library lot will be reserved for commencement staff only.
 Please follow the instructions of the parking attendants in all open Regent and Founders Inn lots.
 Regent Village residents are asked not to drive.
-Shuttles will run between the Village and the Library for your convenience, beginning at 8:00 a.m. and running every 5 minutes.
+Shuttles will run between the Village and the Library for your convenience

 If severe weather is anticipated, call the Regent Hotline at 757.352.4777 for a recorded message or go to the Regent website.
 Guests at The Founders Inn and Spa will be given a written notice at their doors.

-The Registrar's Office will begin accepting 2015 Commencement RSVPs in early 2015.
+All students who have submitted a graduation application must RSVP for commencement.
+The Registrar's Office will begin accepting 2017 Commencement RSVPs in early 2017.
+An email with RSVP instructions will be sent to all prospective graduates once the Registrar's Office begins accepting RSVPs.
 Check back at a later date for more information.

 You must RSVP for your commissioning service separately.
 Commissioning dates and times are determined by the individual schools.